Kodular/Documentation/docs/components/social/twitter.md

     |image Path|`text`|

-This sends a tweet as the logged-in user with the specified Text and a path to the image to be uploaded, which will be trimmed if it exceeds 160 characters.
-If an image is not found or invalid, only the text will be tweeted.<p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>
+_This sends a tweet as the logged-in user with the specified Text and a path to the image to be uploaded, which will be trimmed if it exceeds 160 characters.
+If an image is not found or invalid, only the text will be tweeted.<p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>_

 ## Properties

 ### Consumer Key

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Twitter', 'Consumer Key')]]